projectdiscovery/subfinder/README.md

-  -nW, -active                  display active subdomains only -proxy string                 http proxy to use with subfinder -ei, -exclude-ip              exclude IPs from the list of domains
+  -nW, -active                  display active subdomains only -proxy string                 http proxy to use with subfinder -ei, -exclude-ip              exclude IPs from the list of domains -vR, -virustotal-res int      limit VirusTotal results (must be a multiple of 40).
+If 0 or not set, default behavior is used

 DEBUG:
   -silent             show only subdomains in output